jlimadev/aws-certification-cloud-practitioner-notes/notes/deployment/README.md

 It is a Managed Service

 - Instances Configuration are made by beanstalk
-- Deployment strategies are configured and made into beanstalk
+- Deployment strategies are configured and made into beanstalk (Internally Beanstalk create a deployment into CloudFormation)
 - Capacity Provisioning
 - Load Balancing and Auto Scaling
 - Application Monitoring and health monitoring (Health agent pushes metrics to cloudwatch, check the app health and publishes health events)